jbrumwell/mock-knex/README.md

 mock-knex
 =========

-A mock knex adapter for simulating a database during testing, exspecially usefull when used in combination with [fixture-factory](http://github.com/colonyamerican/fixture-factory).
+A mock knex adapter for simulating a database during testing, especially useful when used in combination with [fixture-factory](http://github.com/colonyamerican/fixture-factory).

 ## Installation